 Music is emotional to me.
 It has meaning.
 It can bring me out of a mood.
 It is in my soul.

 I was on a pretty good stretch.
-Now I wasn’t riding high or on cloud nine or anything close to that but I was mellow and things were going pretty close to what I would classify as good.
-Like a kick in the proverbial butt I was sent back into grief reality.
-The grief reality of my life where I function in automatic during the day and pull it off just enough for everyone to think I’m doing okay.
-I converse just enough to get me by.
+I wasn’t riding high or on cloud nine or anything close to that but I was mellow and things were going close to what I would classify as normal.
+Then like a kick in the proverbial butt I was sent back into grief reality.
+The reality of my life where I function in automatic during the day, I pull it off just enough for everyone to think I’m doing okay.
+I participated in enough conversation to get me by.
 I get home and it’s the ultimate release.
-The tears are cathartic and yet the ache in my heart and my gut are ever-present.
+My tears are cathartic and yet the ache in my heart and my gut are ever-present.
 No matter how much I cry I know he will never come back.

 It’s been suggested to me that I start antidepressants.
 “Maybe you’ll feel better,” they say.
 I’m sorry but this thinking bothers me.
 So I should medicate myself to put a smile on my face and forget that my grandson is dead?
 They want me to join the land of the living and be happy.
 “Don’t you want to be happy Patti?”
 Well yes, I want to be happy.
 But I want to do it the natural way.
 I want to BE happy, I don’t want medication to make me believe I am happy.
 Anyway, I did try the antidepressants not once, but twice and I could not tolerate it.
 My stomach just said NO. It’s almost as if my body had its own way of rejecting this way of so-called-mental-health-healing.

-Haven’t you ever listened to a song and shared it with a friend or a lover and said, “listen to this!”
+Have you ever listened to a song and shared it with a friend or a lover and said, “listen to this!”
 “This is how I feel about you!”
 Music is a universal communicator.
 It doesn’t matter what form of music it is.
 Whether it’s pop, rap, or alternative.
 It’s about perspective.
-If you can sing about something I can relate to in a melody that touches my soul, I am deeply touched and attached to that music and that artist.
+If you sing about something I can relate to with a melody that touches my soul, I am deeply touched and drawn to that music and that artist.
 I want to hear more.

 If you’re in a good mood you want to hear songs to keep you in a good mood.
 When you’re down you want to listen to music that understands your feelings.
 Perhaps a more melancholy radio station is the choice.
 Frustrated?
 No problem, we have music to fit any mood.